ginomartelli/Dream-scape/README.md

 Once all 12 orbs are collected, the **escape portal** will open.
 Will you make it out before morning?

 🖱️ *Click anywhere on the screen to control the camera (your cursor will disappear).*
-⎋ *Press ESC or click again to show the mouse again.*
+⎋ *Press ESC or click again to show the mouse.*
 ⚠️ *Using a laptop?
 Plug it in for smoother gameplay.*

 ---